MrDoggie/PDAParser/README.md

 # PDAParser
-Use PDA to implement a simple English parser
+Use Pushdown Automata and left-corner parsing scheme to implement a simple English parser